 In addition to enforcing our SCoC, we actively help our suppliers improve their sustainability performance.
 Our topic-based “deep dives” or thorough reviews of specific supply chains, for example, help us better understand the operations, opportunities, and challenges of a supply chain related to a specific topic or category.

 The Stora Enso Supplier Code of Conduct (SCoC) is a binding legal document that imposes minimum sustainability requirements on suppliers.
 Other supporting policies include:

 Stora Enso can use its purchasing power to drive its suppliers to make their operations more sustainable.
 We consistently respond to the demands of our stakeholders concerning transparency and the sustainability performance of our suppliers.
 Similarly, we are looking for ways to address the growing stakeholder demand for less plastic when sourcing materials.
-We believe that our sustainability demands not only encourage suppliers to improve their businesses, but also help to promote more sustainable sourcing around the world.
+By passing on sustainability requirements to our direct suppliers, we are able to drive positive change further down our supply chains.